Prince Nirajan of Nepal

-Prince Nirajan Bir Bikram Shah Dev (निराजन बीर विक्रम शाह; 6 November 1978 - 1 June 2001) was a prince of Nepal, the younger son of King Birendra and Queen Aishwarya of Nepal.
-He and his parents were killed during the 1 June 2001 Nepalese royal massacre.
+Prince Nirajan Bir Bikram Shah Dev (निराजन वीर विक्रम शाह; 6 November 1978 – 1 June 2001) was a prince of Nepal, the younger son of King Birendra and Queen Aishwarya of Nepal.
+He was assassinated along with his parents in the Nepalese royal massacre.

 Education and interests

 He was educated at Budhanilkantha School, Kathmandu and Eton College and had a degree of B.B.A. from Kathmandu College of Management.
 He was interested in sports, especially swimming.

 The name Nirajan means "One without fault; perfect in all forms".

 Death

 Nirajan was among the victims of the Nepalese royal massacre on 1 June 2001 along with his father, mother, sister, brother and other close royal relatives.